Mediterranean Baked Fish In Paper

 A variety of vegetables can be sliced thin, layered on top of the fish and seasoned with drizzles of olive oil, squirts of lemon juice, even a splash of white wine.

 The veggies used must be able to cook as fast as the fish does, in about 15 minutes.
-I chose bok chow, with citrus slices and finely chopped chives for this recipe but the possibilities are endless.

 Leafy greens such as spinach, kale or chard cook beautifully in the time the fish bakes, as does thinly sliced tomatoes, zucchini or yellow squash.

-Fish and Tomatoes In Paper
+White Fish and Tomatoes In Parchment

 Ingredients Needed